emissary-ingress/emissary/BUILDING.md

  10. Edit `ENVOY_COMMIT ?=` in the Makefile to point to your new Envoy commit.
 Follow the instructions in the Makefile when doing so:

     a.
-Then run `make docker-update-base` to compile Envoy, and build+push new docker base images incorporating that Envoy binary.
-This will also update the `pkg/api/envoy/` directory if any of Envoy's protobuf definitions have changed; make sure to commit those changes when you commit the change to `ENVOY_COMMIT`.
+Then run `make update-base` to compile Envoy, update the generated protobuf bindings to use with that Envoy, and build+push new Docker base images incorporating that Envoy binary.
+This will update the `api/` and `pkg/api/envoy/` directories if any of Envoy's protobuf definitions have changed; make sure to commit those changes when you commit the change to `ENVOY_COMMIT`.

 Version Numbering
 -----------------